Mary Colter: Career

-Fred Harvey developed the West along the Santa Fe's main route through strategic use of restaurant efficiency, clean-cut and pretty young women, high-end tourism, and quality souvenirs.
-Anthropologists on his staff located the most appealing Native American art and artifacts like pottery, jewelry, and leatherwork.
+Fred Harvey developed the West along the Santa Fe's main route through strategic use of restaurant efficiency, clean-cut young women, high-end tourism, and souvenirs.
+Anthropologists on his staff located appealing Native American art and artifacts like pottery, jewelry, and leatherwork.
 His merchandisers designed goods based on those artifacts.
-And in strategic locations, Colter produced commercial architecture with striking decor, based on some concern for authenticity, floorplans calculated for good user experience and commercial function, and a playful sense of the dramatic inside and out.
+And in strategic locations, Colter produced commercial architecture, based on some concern for authenticity, floorplans calculated for user experience and commercial function, and a playful sense of the dramatic inside and out.

 The Santa Fe railroad bought the La Fonda hotel on the plaza of the old city of Santa Fe, New Mexico, in 1925 and leased it to the Harvey Company to operate.
 For a major expansion, Colter was assigned to do the interior design and decorating.
 She hired artists and artisans from the nearby pueblos to make the furniture.
 Native American styles were employed in hand-crafted chandeliers, copper and tin lighting fixtures, tiles and textiles, and other ornamentation.
 La Fonda became the most successful of the Harvey House hotels.
 Its striking blend of Pueblo people and Spanish artistic influences, today known locally as the Santa Fe Style, became very popular across the region.